 In addition to seeing other people having fun, the holidays can trigger stress, loneliness and sadness.
 Many people have unrealized expectations for the season that can cause resentment and depressive feelings, which may have been self-medicated in the past with alcohol.

 Revisiting hometowns and friends’ or relatives’ households can rekindle memories of alcohol or substance abuse.
 These memories can trigger cravings for just one more drink or hit.

 The holidays are meant to be a happy time to spend with family and friends.
 Regardless of where you are in your recovery, your story doesn’t have to end in relapse.
 Some of the ways you can ensure your own success during this time include:

 Whether you are recovering, still struggling or know someone who is, remember that the holidays are a delicate time.
-If you or a loved one need a little extra help or someone to talk to, our addiction specialists are always available.
+If you or a loved one need a little extra help or someone to talk to, our addiction providers are always available.

 Vital perspectives on fighting addiction delivered straight to your inbox.

 Calls to numbers on a specific treatment center listing will be routed to that treatment center.
 Additional calls will also be forwarded and returned by one of our treatment partners below.

 All calls are private and confidential.
 Find out more about Addiction Center.